Nerves on edge as earthquake-hit Azores island braces for disaster | Science-Environment

 With around 8,400 residents, Sao Jorge is one of the least populated of the nine islands that make up the Azores.
 The region's emergency plan has been activated, and all is prepared to evacuate locals if needed, authorities have said.

-Azevedo is also worried the uncertainty of the situation could hurt his hotel business which is still recovering from the impact of COVID-19.
+Azevedo is also worried the uncertainty could hurt his hotel business, which is still recovering from the impact of COVID-19.
 "It is empty and it will remain empty," he said of the hotel.
 "Everyone is cancelling."

-The region's CIVISA seismo-volcanic surveillance centre raised the volcanic alert to Level 4 on Wednesday, on a scale of 5, meaning there is a "real possibility" the volcano could erupt for the first time since 1808.
+The region's CIVISA seismo-volcanic surveillance centre raised the volcanic alert to Level 4 on Wednesday, meaning there is a "real possibility" the volcano could erupt for the first time since 1808.
 With around 8,400 residents, Sao Jorge is one of the least populated of the nine islands that make up the Azores.

+The region's emergency plan has been activated, and all is prepared to evacuate locals if needed, authorities have said.
+'KEEP CALM'

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)